WebTrit/webtrit_docs/signaling/requests/call/hangup.md

 # `hangup` call request

 Hang up the active call.
-An [`hangingup`](../../events/call/hangingup.md) event will be sent back after `hangup` request start processing.
-An [`hangup`](../../events/call/hangup.md) event will be sent back to confirm the call is hung up.
+A [`hangingup`](../../events/call/hangingup.md) event will be sent back after `hangup` request start processing.
+A [`hangup`](../../events/call/hangup.md) event will be sent back to confirm the call is hung up.

 ## Additional request properties